Skip to content Skip to footer

 Filtering genomic reads corresponding to human DNA fragments

 • Data files with reads produced by sequencing experiments sometimes contain fragments of the host organism’s DNA.
-When the host is a human research subject or patient, these fragments can be masked or removed to produce files that could potentially be handled with fewer restrictions.
-The approach chosen to mask the host associated reads leads to different trade-offs.
+When the host is a human research subject, these fragments can be masked or removed to produce files that could potentially be handled with fewer restrictions.
+The approach chosen to mask the host-associated reads leads to different trade-offs.
 Make sure to include this as a factor in your risk assessment.

 Contextual information about the sample